 Water baptism is a corporate ordinance instituted by God for all who have decided to follow Jesus in response to the inward, regenerating, work of the Holy Spirit.
 While there is no specific age requirement in Scripture, baptism is a symbol of beginning the Christian life and should not be encouraged until an individual is old enough to make a credible profession of faith.

-Step 2: Membership Class
+Step 3: Take Our Membership Class

 Our membership class takes place over six consecutive Sundays and is designed to help you make an informed decision about membership at KingsWay.
 The class covers our doctrine, our story, and our vision & mission.
 At the conclusion of the membership class, you will have an opportunity to fill out a questionnaire and have a follow-up pastoral interview.